-There is a lot of confusion and disappointment surrounding the announcement of the brand new Disney Genie.
+There is a lot of confusion surrounding the announcement of the brand new Disney Genie.

 We try to put a positive spin on everything.
 After all, helping others plan their dream vacations is what we do.
 And it’s what we enjoy.

-But, even I have to admit, this one has been rough.
-And it’s been especially rough for those of us who have been going to the Disney Parks for some time now.
-Instead of seeing any positives new additions may bring, all we see is dollar signs.
+But, even I have to admit, this one has been rough, especially if you’ve been going to the Disney Parks and using the free FastPass+.
+Instead of seeing any positives new additions may bring, all we’re seeing is dollar signs.
 The very same vacation we booked years ago is going to cost more now.
-And the Free Perks that were once there is no longer an option.
 As a fellow Guest, it absolutely stinks.

-And regardless of what negativity surrounds the announcement, Guests will use it.
+But, regardless of the negativity surrounds the announcement, Guests will use it.
 I know that and Disney knows that.
 So, just like other posts you’ll find on this site, we’re going to put a positive spin wherever we see fit.

 Here we go…